Talljoe/hexo-filter-post-identifier/README.md

 ## Method of Generation

 This plugin looks at the `title` and `date` properties--ignoring any that are null--and generates a SHA1 hash of those values then encodes the result as base64.
 This creates an id that lookes something like `29YRA5pQIXVoU5U8yz+oTxj+gmU=`, perfect for [Disqus](https://disqus.com/).

+You can override the default properties in your site config by setting the `post_identifier_properties`.
+This is a list of strings representing the properties on a post to use.
+As expected, if any of these properties are missing on the post then they are ignored.

 ## Author